This page helps you understand and resolve error messages written to

 To resolve this issue, use the

-cockroach cert client-create command to generate a client certificate and key for the user trying to connect.
+cockroach cert create-client command to generate a client certificate and key for the user trying to connect.
 For a secure deployment walkthrough, including generating security certificates and connecting clients, see Manual Deployment.

 Messages with the error code